 2. Eat more protein

 As far as losing weight goes, your biggest friend in the endeavour is definitely protein.
 Adding protein to your diet is the simplest and most effective way to lose weight with minimal effort.
 Studies show that protein can help to increase metabolic rate, whilst simultaneously curbing your appetite.
-This is because protein requires energy to metabolise, so eating a high protein diet can increase calories burned by 80–100 calories per day.
+This is because protein requires energy to metabolise, so eating a high-protein diet can increase the calories burned

 3. Eat larger meals